TERMS AND CONDITIONS FOR ACCESSING THE RBS HUB INCUBATION PROGRAM

 Other relevant information is to be filled directly in the final application form.

-ARTICLE SIX – PRESENTATION OF THE PROJETCS AND DEADLINE FOR THE APPLICATIONS
+ARTICLE FIVE – PRESENTATION OF THE PROJETCS AND DEADLINE FOR THE APPLICATIONS

 1.Once the project submission period has finished, all the projects submitted will be assessed in order to ascertain their quality, bearing in mind the following evaluation criteria: